Yangggggli/yangggggli.github.io/notes.md

     hidden: true

   - author: "Li Yang"
+    title: "unfinished notes on divisors and sheaves of modules"
+    date: "2018.12.5"
+    url: unfinished notes on divisors and sheaves of modules.pdf
+    hidden: false

+  - author: "Li Yang"
     title: "Notes on Connections on vector bundles"
     date: "2018.9.27-2018.10.17"
     url: Notes on Connections on vector bundles.pdf